handmade success

 Can I sell on Faire if I also sell on Etsy or Shopify?

-Yes — most makers on Faire also sell retail on Etsy, Shopify, or their own site.
+Yes, most makers on Faire also sell retail on Etsy, Shopify, or their own site.
 Faire operates as a separate wholesale channel.
 The key rule is that your wholesale and retail prices on Faire must be the same or lower than on other platforms.
 The main practical challenge is keeping inventory accurate across channels so you don't oversell.
 Tools like Craftybase sync orders from Faire, Shopify, and Etsy so your stock levels stay accurate automatically.

 What countries can I sell on Faire from?

 Faire is available to brands in many countries, including the United States, Canada, United Kingdom, Australia, and across Europe (Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Luxembourg, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland).
-The commission structure is the same globally, though the transaction fee details may vary slightly for international sellers.
+The commission structure is the same globally, though fee details may vary slightly for international sellers.

 Is Faire worth it for small handmade businesses?